-4. Acquisition of Direct Auto Insurance Company
+4. Acquisition of Westminster American Insurance Company

-On August 31, 2018, the Company completed the acquisition of 100% of the common stock of Direct Auto from the private shareholders of Direct Auto, and Direct Auto became a consolidated subsidiary of the Company.
-Direct Auto is a property and casualty insurance company specializing in non-standard automobile insurance in the state of Illinois.
-The Company realized a \$4,578 gain on the purchase of Direct Auto due to the use of applicable purchase accounting guidance (known as a "bargain purchase").
+On January 1, 2020, the Company completed the acquisition of 100% of the common stock of Westminster from the private shareholder of Westminster, and Westminster became a consolidated subsidiary of the Company.
+Westminster is a property and casualty insurance company specializing in multi-peril commercial insurance in nine states and the District of Columbia.

-Direct Auto will remain headquartered in Chicago, Illinois and the current president (who was also one of the principal shareholders) of Direct Auto will continue to manage the Direct Auto insurance operations along with the current staff and management team.
-The results of Direct Auto are included as part of the Company's non-standard auto business segment following the closing date.
+Westminster remains headquartered in Owings Mills, Maryland, and the current president of Westminster continues to manage the Westminster insurance operations along with the staff and management team in place at the time of the acquisition.
+The results of Westminster are included as part of the Company's commercial business segment following the closing date.

-We account for business acquisitions in accordance with the acquisition method of accounting, which requires, among other things, that most assets acquired, liabilities assumed, and contingent consideration be recognized at their fair values as of the acquisition date, which is the closing date for the Direct Auto transaction.
+We account for business acquisitions in accordance with the acquisition method of accounting, which requires, among other things, that most assets acquired, liabilities assumed, and contingent consideration be recognized at their fair values as of the acquisition date, which is the closing date for the Westminster transaction.
 During the measurement period, adjustments to provisional purchase price allocations are recognized if new information is obtained about the facts and circumstances that existed as of the acquisition date that, if known, would have resulted in the recognition of those assets and liabilities as of that date.
 The measurement period ends as soon as it is determined that no more information is obtainable, but in no case shall the measurement period exceed one year from the acquisition date.
-The Company does not expect any adjustments during this period.
+The Company did not make any adjustments during this period.

-The acquired Direct Auto business contributed revenues of \$12,573 and net income of \$4,134 to the Company for the three months ended March 31, 2019.
-The following unaudited pro forms summary presents consolidated information of the Company as if the business combination had occurred on January 1, 2017:
+The acquired Westminster business contributed revenues of \$6,329 and net loss of \$158 to the Company for the three months ended March 31, 2020.
+The following unaudited pro forma summary presents consolidated information of the Company as if the business combination had occurred on January 1, 2019:

-, Pro fo Three Mor Marc ths Ended
+Three Mon Marc ths E Ended

-2019 2018
+2020 2019

-Revenues \$ 60,572 \$ 48,666
+Revenues \$ 46,186 \$ 65,757

-Net income attributable to NI Holdings, Inc. 13,848 6,876
+Net income (loss) attributable to NI Holdings, Inc. (2,598) 12,375

-Basic earnings per share attributable to NI Holdings, Inc. 0.62 0.31
+Basic earnings (loss) per share attributable to NI Holdings, Inc. (0.12) 0.56